chris7444/ansible-docker-ucp/README.md

-# Steps to provision the environment
+# Provisioning the operations environment

-This section will describe in detail how to provision the environment described in the previous section.
+This section describes in detail how to provision the environment described previously in the architecture section.
+The figure below shows the high level steps this guide will take.

+![Provisioning steps][provisioning]

 ## Creation of a VM template